 In Alaska, a weeklong kayak trip through Kenai Fjords National Park included a fly-over of the entire route to mark potential emergency take-out beaches all along the course.
 We eventually had to hold over for three days in one of those spots hoping the pilot would remember that option as well.
 Anything that will limit the amount of second-guessing on the part of the SAR team will mean a quicker recovery time.

-There are several sites on the Internet that have boilerplate float plans.
+You can create and share a float plan using our Float Plan Tool.
+In addition, there are several other sites on the Internet that have boilerplate float plans.
 Just type in "kayak float plan" in the search window.
-An excellent generic form is available at www.MaineSeaKayakGuides.com and covers all the aspects of a thorough float plan.

 A key distribution of the plan is the last critical element.
 Leave one with each member to give to family or friends.
 It's common to drop one off at the harbormaster's office at the nearby marina.
 According to website warnings, the US Coast Guard does not accept float plans.
 I take that to mean they do not accept receipt of them but will obviously respond after the fact to information on them.
 Lastly, leave one in your vehicle at your launch site.